* Updated for 2019

 NOTE: Prices of these tools and services will change over time, so be sure you double-check all prices and fees before purchasing.
 Some prices might go up, while other prices might go down.

-If you would like to watch a video where I show the items from the above list, check out this video on our YouTube channel:
+If you would like to watch an older video where I show the items from the above list, check out this video on our YouTube channel:

 Do you have anything you would add to this list?
 Or do you have questions about any of the items or services I mentioned?
 We would love to hear from you in the comments!